-Please note the following guidelines when selecting a location for your AIS transceiver:
+Please note the following quidelines when selecting a location for your AIS transceiver:

-- The AIS transceiver must be fitted in a location where it is at least 0.7m (0.2m when not using the anti-tamper plate) from a compass or any magnetic device. - There should be adequate space around the AIS transceiver for routing of cables.
-See Section Figure 6 for details of the AIS transceiver dimensions.

-- The ambient temperature around the AIS transceiver should be maintained between -25°C and +55°C. - The AIS transceiver should not be located in a flammable or hazardous atmosphere such as in an engine room or near to fuel tanks. - The AIS transceiver is fully waterproof to ingress protection rating IPx7, however it is recommended that the AIS transceiver is not subjected to extended periods of exposure to spray or submersion. - It is recommended that the AIS transceiver is installed in a 'below decks' environment. - · It is acceptable to mount the AIS transceiver either vertically or horizontally. - · The product is supplied with four self-tapping screws for attachment of the AIS transceiver to the anti-tamper plate. - The AIS transceiver should be mounted in a location where the indicators are readily visible as these provide important information on the status of the AIS transceiver. - If the internal GPS antenna is used the AIS transceiver should be mounted in a location with a clear sky view.
-The internal GPS antenna is mounted below the top surface of the transceiver enclosure.
+- The AIS transceiver must be fitted in a location where it is at least 0.2m from a compass or any magnetic device. - There should be adequate space around the AIS transceiver for routing of cables.
+See Figure 6 for details of the AIS transceiver dimensions. - The ambient temperature around the AIS transceiver should be maintained between -25°C and +55°C. - The AIS transceiver should not be located in a flammable or hazardous atmosphere such as in an engine room or near to fuel tanks. - The AIS transceiver is fully waterproof to ingress protection rating IPx7, however it is recommended that the AIS transceiver is not subjected to extended periods of exposure to spray or submersion. - It is recommended that the AIS transceiver is installed in a 'below decks' environment. - · It is acceptable to mount the AIS transceiver either vertically or horizontally. - The product is supplied with four self tapping screws for attachment of the AIS transceiver to a suitable surface.
+Please refer to Figure 7 for guidance. - The AIS transceiver should be mounted in a location where the indicator is readily visible as this provides important information on the status of the AIS transceiver.